 APIs make the world go round.
 Developers use APIs almost every day – by some estimates, they spend a whopping 10+ hours a week working with APIs.
 This covers not only using them, but also researching, googling for support, studying reviews, and of course, rummaging around in the documentation.
 How clear, easy, useful, and supported your API is determines the whole developer experience (DX) – an emotional response devs have to the product.
 In the API economy, great developer experience is fundamental.
 APIs that help developers succeed and are a joy to use will get tons of users and rise above the competition.
 And it starts at the exact moment they open the documentation for the first time.

-Watch this video for an inroduction to the API technology
+Watch this video for an inroduction to the API documentation

 Today we will talk about how to foster positive developer experience in the API documentation.
 But first, we need to understand what makes bad API docs.

 The dev community is a passionate one.
 It’s specifically passionate about the things they don’t like.
 If they don’t like an API, it’s most of the time because of junky docs, even if the product is actually great.
 Here are some common issues devs have with API docs.